kchinzei/linear-program-solver/README.md

 #### Failed to install to Windows

-Sorry, install scripts are written for Unix and I don' have a Windows PC.
+Sorry, install scripts are written for Unix and I don't have a Windows PC to test.
 But the main code would and should work on Windows.
-If you can volunteer a script for Windows, very welcome.
+If you can volunteer an istallation script for Windows, very welcome.

 If you already have a C++ compiler, python, node-gyp and installed every necessary module, you can manually build it from command console like this way (sorry not tested),